dkormalev/asynqro/README.md

 It is possible to use Future with movable-only classes (except `sequence()`).
 In this case `resultRef()` should be used instead of `result()`.

 Asynqro is intended to be used by including `asynqro/asynqro` header that includes `asynqro/future.h` and `asynqro/tasks.h`.
-It is also possible to include only `asynqro/futures.h` if task scheduling is not needed.
+It is also possible to include only `asynqro/futures.h` if task scheduling is not needed. `simplefuture.h` provides simple wrapper with std::any as failure type.
 All other headers except these three are considered as implementation and should not be included directly.

+Good example of customizing Future to specific needs can be found in https://github.com/opensoft/proofseed/blob/develop/include/proofseed/asynqro_extra.h .

 ### Promise
 There is not a lot of methods in this class and its main usage is to generate Future object which later will be filled by this Promise at most one time.
 All subsequent fills will be ignored.